+Financial reporting

-Financial reporting The Committee reviewed the 2022 Final Results Announcement, the 2022 Annual Report and the 2023 Interim Results Announcement and concluded that they each presented a fair, balanced and understandable assessment of the position of the Group and its prospects.
-The Committee recommended the 2022 Final Results Announcement, the 2022 Annual Report and the 2023 Interim Results Announcement, the 2022 Annual Report and the 2023 Interim Results Announcement and concluded the 2022 Final Results Announcement, the 2022 Annual Report and the 2023 Interim Results Announcement to the Board for approval.
+The Committee reviewed the 2022 Final Results Announcement, the 2022 Annual Report and the 2023 Interim Results Announcement and concluded that they each presented a fair, balanced and understandable assessment of the position of the Group and its prospects.
+The Committee recommended the 2022 Final Results Announcement, the 2022 Annual Report and the 2023 Interim Results Announcement to the Board for approval.

 As part of these reviews, the Committee considered significant accounting policies, estimates and judgements.
 The Committee also reviewed the reports of PwC following their audit and interim review including their findings on key areas of judgment and other areas of audit focus.
 The Committee also considered the significant management letter points on internal controls in the Group's individual businesses identified by PwC during its audit process.
 The significant issues in relation to the financial statements considered by the Committee and how these were addressed are set out on page 134.

 The Committee also reviewed papers on the Viability Statement and Going Concern including assumptions and financial forecasts.